OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 ### CSV Feeds

 It is possible to create as many CSV feeds as needed, based on filters and accessible in HTTP.
-CSV feeds are available in Data > Data sharing > Feeds (CSV).
+CSV feeds are available in Data > Data sharing > CSV deeds.

 When creating a CSV feed, you need to select one or multiple types of entities to make available.
 Then, you must assign a field (of an entity type) to each column in the CSV: